-Central Garden & Pet Beat on Earnings & Sales in Q3
+Central Garden & Pet Q2 Earnings Meet, Sales Fall Y/Y

 Let’s Delve Deeper

-Central Garden & Pet reported quarterly earnings of $1.39 per share, surpassing the Zacks Consensus Estimate of $1.26 and our estimate of $1.27.
-Also, the figure reflected an increase of 1.5% from earnings of $1.37 reported in the year-ago period.
+Central Garden & Pet reported quarterly earnings of 90 cents a share, which came in line with the Zacks Consensus Estimate and our estimate.
+However, the bottom line declined sharply from earnings of $1.27 per share reported in the year-ago period.

-The company generated net sales of $1,015.4 million, surpassing the Zacks Consensus Estimate of $993 million and our estimate of $980 million.
-The metric fell 2.1% from the year-ago period due to sluggishness in the garden segment.
-Organic net sales declined 5% from the prior-year quarter.
+The company generated net sales of $909 million, which beat the Zacks Consensus Estimate of $898 million and our estimate of $892.1 million.
+However, the metric declined 5% from the year-ago period.

-Central Garden & Pet ended the quarter with cash and cash equivalents of $195.8 million, long-term debt of $1,185.8 million, and shareholders’ equity of $1,351 million, excluding non-controlling interest of $1.4 million.
-The company repurchased about 542,000 shares worth $22.1 million in the quarter under review.
-Management incurred capital expenditures of $23 million in the quarter.
+Central Garden & Pet ended the quarter with cash and cash equivalents of $60.6 million, long-term debt of $1,212.1 million and shareholders’ equity of $1,371.1 million, excluding the non-controlling interest of $1.2 million.
+The company repurchased about 75,000 shares worth $2.7 million in the quarter under review.

 How Have Estimates Been Moving Since Then?

-Currently, Central Garden has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+Currently, Central Garden has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Central Garden has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Central Garden has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.